 Years of breeding, testing and care were decimated by a disease I had fought so hard to avoid since I got back into goats in 2010: caseous lymphadenitis.
 I'll document our CL saga in a separate series of evolving blog posts.

 I will never forget this year, the war on water, in a region so drought-stricken.
-Irony and tragedy, lightened by the support of true friends, innumerable hugs from Eric and kind words from our fellow goat breeders.
+Irony and tragedy, lightened by the support of true friends, innumerable hugs and kind words from our fellow goat breeders.

 I am glad that I did not give up, and I am resolved: we will recover.